Mixing of the symmetric exclusion processes in terms of the corresponding single-particle random walk: Mixing bounds for via canonical paths

-We use asymptotic notation below as shorthand; see eg. \cite{AlonSpencer_Method} for precise definitions.
+We use asymptotic notation below as shorthand; see, for example, \cite {AlonSpencerMethod} for precise definitions.
 Let $G=(V,E,\{w_e\}_{e\in E})$ be a weighted graph.
-It seems that the best {\em general} bound that was previously available (implicitly) for the mixing time of $\EX(k,G)$ comes from the combination of three ingredients.
+It seems that the best \textit{general} bound that was previously available (implicitly) for the mixing time of $\EX(k,G)$ comes from the combination of three ingredients.

-{\bf Mixing time from Log-Sobolev constant.} The state space of $\EX(k,G)$ has cardinality $\binom{|V|}{k}= 2^{\theita{|V|}}$ if $k=\theita{|V|}$.
-By the results of \cite{DiaconisSC_LogSobolev}, if $\rho_{\EX(k,G)}$ is the log-Sobolev constant of $\EX(k,G)$, then:
+\textit{Mixing time from Log-Sobolev constant.} The state space of $\EX(k,G)$ has cardinality ${{|V|}\choose{k}}= 2^{\Theta(|V|)}$ if $k=\Theta(|V|)$.
+By the results of~\cite{DiaconisSCLogSobolev}, if $\rho_{\EX(k,G)}$ is the log-Sobolev constant of $\EX(k,G)$, then